Saturday at the Athens Farmers Market

 Growers

-• King Family Farm - peas, green beans, tomatoes, squash, cucumbers, zucchini, bell pepper, brown eggs, canned goods
+• King Family Farm — tomatoes, green beans, okra, squash, cucumbers, zucchini, bell pepper, jalapeños, canned goods.

-• Hines Family Farm - red tomatoes, green tomatoes, Heirloom tomatoes, cherry tomatoes, squash, zucchini, cucumbers, watermelons, jalapeños, bell peppers
+• Hines Family Farm — red tomatoes, green tomatoes, Heirloom tomatoes, squash, zucchini, cucumbers, jalapeños, bell peppers

 • Hays Mill Farm — whole chicken, eggs, and pork